OlgaPie/factorial/README.md

-FactorialTrailingZeroes allows you to calculate the number of zeros at the end of the factorial.
+FactorialTrailingZeros allows you to count the number of zeros at the end of factorial.